nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 1.common case: "support": true with an associated package-support.json file in the package repo at the top level
-2.much less common case: an alternate file path within the package’s repo, such as "support": "./path/to/support.json"
+1. much less common case: an alternate file path within the package’s repo, such as "support": "./path/to/support.json"
 3.much much rarer case: sharing the same support data across multiple repos.
   Examples might be